passworks/passworks-api/v2/sections/webhooks.md

 Passworks Platform has the ability to handle [webhooks](https://en.wikipedia.org/wiki/Webhook) per organization.

-This allows you to specify an endpoint URL to be called for Pass event inside a given organization (the webkhook URL supports SSL if the URL starts with `https`).
+This allows you to specify an endpoint URL to be called for Pass event inside a given organization (the webkhook URL supports SSL if the URL starts with `https`, it's recommended to **always** use HTTPS endpoints).

+Login in to the [Passworks Platform](http://passworks.io/api_index) and set the WebHooks endpoint / URL in the **API & WebHooks** menu.

 ## Events

-The following events are monitored and sent to the the endpoint via wehbook:
+The following events are monitored and sent to the the endpoint via HTTP POST:

 | Event name      | Description    |
 |-------------|----------------|